utkarshdev2411/interview-coder/README.md

 - Node.js (v16 or higher)
 - npm or bun package manager
 - OpenAI API key (for AI features)
+- Screen Recording Permission for Terminal/IDE
+  - On macOS:
+    1. Go to System Preferences > Security & Privacy > Privacy > Screen Recording
+    2. Ensure your Terminal app (or IDE) has screen recording permission enabled
+    3. Restart your Terminal/IDE after enabling permissions
+  - On Windows:
+    - No additional permissions needed
+  - On Linux:
+    - May require `xhost` access depending on your distribution

 ## Installation